satwikkansal/wtfpython/README.md

 **Difference between `del`, `remove`, and `pop`:**
 * `del var_name` just removes the binding of the `var_name` from the local or global namespace (That's why the `list_1` is unaffected).
 * `remove` removes the first matching value, not a specific index, raises `ValueError` if the value is not found.
-* `pop` removes element at a specific index and returns it, raises `IndexError` if an invalid index is specified.
+* `pop` removes the element at a specific index and returns it, raises `IndexError` if an invalid index is specified.

 **Why the output is `[2, 4]`?**
 - The list iteration is done index by index, and when we remove `1` from `list_2` or `list_4`, the contents of the lists are now `[2, 3, 4]`.
-The remaining elements are shifted down, i.e. `2` is at index 0, and `3` is at index 1.
+The remaining elements are shifted down, i.e., `2` is at index 0, and `3` is at index 1.
 Since the next iteration is going to look at index 1 (which is the `3`), the `2` gets skipped entirely.
 A similar thing will happen with every alternate element in the list sequence.

 * Refer to this StackOverflow [thread](https://stackoverflow.com/questions/45946228/what-happens-when-you-try-to-delete-a-list-element-while-iterating-over-it) explaining the example
 * See also this nice StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) for a similar example related to dictionaries in Python.